 At the beginning of autumn we shared a seasonal post with some of our most Important Autumn Security Tips.
 This post focused largely on the change of scenery that comes with the fall.
-Longer nights, the falling of leaves, and protecting against Halloween pranks all deserve special attention.
+Longer nights, the falling of leaves, and watching out for Halloween pranks all deserve special attention.
 In this post, we focus not on a change in scenery, but a shift in weather.
 Over the next few weeks, seasonally “brisk” weather will turn into frigid cold weather more and more often.
 This creates specific risks that you must address in order to increase cold weather security for your family and your home.

 We’ll begin this post by addressing weather-related events that hit the hardest.
 Fires, floods, and frozen pipes can threaten your family’s safety and wreak havoc on your home.
 We’ll also examine how winter weather can affect your security equipment.
 Taking steps to keep your burglar alarm, cameras, or other security-related electronics up and running is a key component of any cold weather security plan.
 Let’s start by focusing on how you can avoid heater-related fires in the midst of cold weather.